About the Department

-PEO 2 Inculcating Multi skills: To inculcate the solid reasoning, decision making skills, humanism and service to the Electronics and Communication Engineers, make them more responsible to face the challenges in the society and to propose proper solutions that must be technically strong and economically feasible.
+PEO 2 Inculcating Multi skills: To inculcate solid reasoning, decision making skills, humanism and service to the Electronics and Communication Engineers, make them more responsible to face challenges in the society and to propose proper solutions that must be technically strong and economically feasible.

-PEO 3 Professionalism: To prepare graduates with problem solving ability ,excellent communication skills, knowledge enhancement through higher education and research and to work in team in order to establish their profession , confidence and competitiveness to be good leaders and entrepreneurs.
+PEO 3 Professionalism: To prepare graduates with problem solving ability ,excellent communication skills, knowledge enhancement through higher education and research to work in team in order to establish their profession , confidence and competitiveness to be good leaders and entrepreneurs.

 Engineering Graduates will be able to:

 Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

 Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.